facelessuser/wcmatch/docs/src/markdown/glob.md

 associated.
 But you can enable the [`REALPATH`](#globrealpath) flag and `globfilter` will use the filesystem to gain context such as: whether the file exists, whether it is a directory or not, or whether it has symlinks that should not be matched by `GLOBSTAR`.
 See [`globmatch`](#globglobmatch) for examples.

+!!! new "New 5.1"
+    - `root_dir` was added in 5.1.0.
+    - path-like object support for file path inputs was added in 5.1.0

 #### `glob.translate`